codemod-com/docs/docs/cli/advanced-usage.md

 intuita syncRegistry
 ```

-### Generate codemod from file diff (Experimental)
+### Generate codemod from file diff

-The `learn` command can be used to intelligently generate a codemod using the diff of the latest edited file.
+The `learn` command can be used to send the diff of the latest edited file to Codemod Studio and have it automatically build an explainable and debuggable codemod.

-By running the `learn` command, Intuita will check if there is any git diff in the last modified file.
-If some git diff exists, Intuita will use the diff as before/after snippets in [Codemod Studio](https://codemod.studio).
+After running this command, if any git diff exists, Intuita will use the diff as before/after snippets in [Codemod Studio](https://codemod.studio).
 This command uses the following format:

 ```bash
 intuita learn